-While it’s important to consider the value of the messages your school is broadcasting, there are many unforeseen risks to neglecting school communications.
+However, there are many unforeseen risks to neglecting school communications over the rest of the year.
 In this article we’ve outlined the problems this course of action creates.

 Missing Out on Reputation-Building Stories